 My name is Solly Welch.
-Today is my last day at KnowNow and safe to say, I am leaving with a lot more knowledge and understanding of IBM’s Watson, Cloud Functions and IoT than I did when I started.
+Today is my last day at KnowNow and safe to say that I am leaving with a lot more knowledge and understanding of IBM’s Watson, Cloud Functions, and IoT than I did when I started.

 The main projects I have worked on are adding human-like interactions and functions to the Consentua chatbot, The local government landing page Chatbot as well as a chatbot for a council’s accounts team.
 I also managed to build a few chatbots from scratch including the Entelligently FAQ chatbot and also Entelligently‘s Comfort Bot.

 The Entelligently Comfort Bot has been my main project and definitely my favourite.
 This project is almost complete and the plan is to deploy across many locations in the future.

 This bot is designed to collect users’ comfort levels and store them as variables.
 It later sends these variables to Entelligently.
 The bot works the same way as Entelligently’s app and website, however, the chatbot interface is presented in a conversational format allowing more flexible answers.
 It also allows users to talk to the bot as If it was a human.
 This helps the user express naturally how they feel.

 Improving Chatbots with Tone Analyzer

 Another project I tried was IBM Watson’s Tone Analyser.
 This was able to detect the tone that the user was typing in and then determine appropriate answers.
 For example, the sentence “Working for KnowNow is awesome”, Watson would return saying it is 94.144% positive that the tone of the message is Joy!

 In the future, this can be incredibly powerful in understanding how users and people really feel when speaking to your chatbot.
 As well as why the chatbot selects its responses.

 I look forward to experimenting with this further!